 Providing Depth To Your Characters

 The one critical thing to remember is that neither one of us is only one thing or another.
-We all have things we are extroverted about (like cursing out loud at a soccer game) and things we are introverted about (like asking a stranger a question).
+We all have things we are extroverted about (like cursing out loud at a soccer game) and things we are introverted about (like asking a favor from a stranger).
 So, by asking different questions that target different aspects of life, we get an insight into that character’s deepest thoughts.
 Therefore, the test is conducted through a series of questions, and depending on the answers, you get allocated a letter of each of the above traits.

 So, for example, INFP = Introverted, Intuitive, Feeling, Perceiving.

-Obviously, you have 4 x 4 dimensions, which result in 16 possible combinations.
+Obviously, you have 4 x 4 dimensions, which results in 16 possible combinations.